Ovarian Cancer: Overview

 How is ovarian cancer diagnosed?

-Ovarian is most often diagnosed when you see your doctor because of symptoms.
-The doctor will talk with you about your health history, symptoms, risk factors, and family history of disease.
-Your provider will do a pelvic exam.
-You may have blood tests, imaging tests, or a biopsy.
+Ovarian cancer is most often diagnosed when you see your healthcare provider because of symptoms.
+The healthcare provider will talk with you about your health history, symptoms, risk factors, and family history of disease.
+A pelvic exam will be done.
+Blood tests and imaging tests may be needed.

 Unlike many other types of cancer, a biopsy is rarely needed to diagnose ovarian cancer before surgery.
-This is because if cancer is present and only inside the ovary, doing a biopsy breaks the covering of the ovary.
+This is because if there is cancer and it's only inside the ovary, doing a biopsy breaks the covering of the ovary.
 This may allow the cancer to spread.
-A diagnosis of ovarian cancer is often confirmed at the time of surgery.
-At that time, the surgeon removes the tumor or tumors and takes samples of nearby tissues to find out if the cancer has spread.
-In a lab, a pathologist looks at the removed tissues to check for cancer cells.
+A diagnosis of ovarian cancer is most often confirmed at the time of surgery.
+At that time, the surgeon removes the tumor or tumors and takes out tiny pieces (called samples) of nearby tissues to find out if the cancer has spread.
+The removed tissues are sent to a lab and checked for cancer cells.

-After a diagnosis of ovarian cancer, you may have other tests.
+After a diagnosis of ovarian cancer, more tests might be needed.
 These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
+They can help find the stage of the cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+It's one of the most important things to know when deciding how to treat the cancer.

 Once your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
 Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.